flight-earth/.github/profile/README.md

-A set of solutions to geodesy problems in various programming languages.
+A set of solutions to geodesy problems in various programming languages; in Haskell, F#, Unison, Koka, Lean, and Rust.

 ## The Direct or Forward Problem